pqhuy98/gps_tracker/README.md

 ```

 ### Controller:
 The controller implements REST methods to create and retrieve User and Point.
-See section <b>REST API Documentation</b> below for detailed end points.
+See section [REST API Documentation](https://github.com/pqhuy98/gps_tracker#rest-api-documentation) below for detailed end points.

 Source code files to be concerned:
 ```